 - Send the SkytapSSO-PartnerConfiguration document to Skytap support.

-Before AuthPoint can receive authentication requests from Skytap, you must specify the Skytap client as a SAML resource in AuthPoint.
-You must also assign an access policy for the Skytap resource to the user group(s) that must authenticate to log in.
+Before AuthPoint can receive authentication requests from Skytap, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Skytap resource to determine which users can authenticate and log in to Skytap and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint